Suku Mentawai Cultural Education Foundation

 “A strategy has been initiated and developed by the local community to ensure their people have the opportunity to include native cultural and agricultural education within their day-to-day learning”

 In response to the findings from research conducted within Mentawai over the past six years, including the baseline survey managed by a team of local surveyors, key members of the local community have initiated and developed an indigenous education solution designed as a strategy to prevent this from devastating the lives of their people.
-The Cultural and Environmental Education Program: providing opportunity for Mentawai people to learn the aspects of indigenous education and lifestyle they deem most important for their current and future prosperity.
+The Cultural and Ecological Education Program: providing opportunity for Mentawai people to learn the aspects of indigenous education and lifestyle they deem most important for their current and future prosperity.

 Key Baseline Survey Results